 Woman&home’s Senior Features Writer Amy Hunt poured over ideas for the best wedding gift ideas for weeks, and personally tested all of the products featured below.
 She canvassed opinions from colleagues and friends too, to make sure everything included was universally crowd-pleasing.
 But we also made sure to include a selection of products that would appeal to all sorts of different couples too, so there are options for everyone.

-And of course, we also ensured that there was a wide selection of gifts for different price points, so there’s something to pick – whether you’re ready to spend £10 or £100.
+And of course, we also ensured that there was a wide selection of gifts for different price points, so there’s something for you – whether you’re ready to spend £10 or £100.

 In this guide to the best wedding gift ideas, we review everything you might need to know about the perfect present for any upcoming nuptials you may be attending.